-The Department of Political Science and International Relations (POSCIR) within the College of Arts and Sciences has 25 full-time faculty, nearly 1,000 undergraduate majors and minors, and 45 graduate (mostly doctoral) students.
-We offer two undergraduate majors (Political Science and International Relations) and two undergraduate minors (Political Science and Political Communication) as well as a Ph.D. in Political Science.
-The department faculty covers four subfields of political science: American politics (including public law), comparative politics, international relations, and political theory.
+The Department of Political Science and International Relations (POSCIR) within the College of Arts and Sciences has 25 full-time faculty, nearly 1,000 undergraduate majors and minors and 45 graduate (mostly doctoral) students.
+The Department offers two undergraduate majors (Political Science and International Relations) and undergraduate minors in Political Science, Political Communication, and Politics and Social Justice, as well as a Ph.D. in Political Science.
+The department faculty covers four subfields of political science: American politics, comparative politics, international relations and political theory.
 The faculty is a methodologically diverse and collegial group of research- intensive and nationally and internationally known scholars.
 They are outstanding teachers, mentors, advisers and public servants.

 Located in scenic Newark, Delaware, within 2 hours of New York, Philadelphia, Baltimore, and Washington, D.C., the University is one of the oldest land-grant institutions in the nation, one of 19 sea-grant institutions, and one of only 13 space-grant institutions.
 With external funding exceeding $200 million, the University ranks among the top 100 universities in federal R&D support for science and engineering and has nationally recognized research (Carnegie rated, very high research activity).
 With 23 academic departments, 27 interdisciplinary programs and centers, and more than 10,000 students, the College of Arts and Sciences is the largest college on campus (www.cas.udel.edu).
 The University of Delaware is an Equal Opportunity Employer and encourages applications from minority group members and women.